-Also known as “The Bird”, Charlie Parker remains one of the most influential alto saxophone players of all time.
-This unusual nickname was incorporated into some of his biggest songs, like the “Yardbird Suite”.
+Also known as “The Bird,” Charlie Parker remains one of the most influential alto saxophone players of all time.
+His unusual nickname was incorporated into some of his biggest songs, like the “Yardbird Suite.”

 He is best known for the creation of the bebop style of music.
 This was known for its fast tempos and intricate harmonies.
 He also became known for long stretches of original melodies, without any repeating sections.
 It was this innovative use of rhythm that made him known as one of the greatest alto saxophone players of all time.

-Even today, many years after his passing, jazz players are still listening to his songs and taking notes on the way he used his instrument.
-Because of this, he has had four songs inducted into the Grammy Hall of Fame.
+Even today, many years after his passing, jazz players still listen to his songs and take notes on the way he used his instrument.
+He has even had four songs inducted into the Grammy Hall of Fame.

 The Complete Savoy & Dial Master Takes

-Another legendary alto saxophone player is Cannonball Adderley.
-Though he followed some of the traditions of Charlie Parker, Cannonball was able to create his own distinctive sound.
+Another legendary alto saxophone player was Cannonball Adderley.
+Although he followed some of Charlie Parker’s traditions, Cannonball created his own distinctive sound.
 He took the bebop sound and mixed in some blues stylings.
 His songs were known for being full of happiness and joy.

-Benny Carter had an exceptionally long career, which started in the mid-1920s and he continued to produce innovative albums into the 1990s.
+Benny Carter had an exceptionally lengthy career, which started in the mid-1920s, and he continued to produce innovative albums into the 1990s.
 During this time, he had a profound impact on jazz music.
-One of the biggest contributions was helping to popularize swing.
+One of his biggest contributions was helping to popularize swing.

-While he is known for being a defining musician in alto saxophone history, he could play a wide range of other instruments.
-This includes the trumpet and the piano.
-Because of this remarkable ability, he was awarded a Lifetime Achievement Award from the Grammys.
+While he is known for being a defining musician in alto saxophone history, he also played a wide range of other instruments (e.g., the trumpet and the piano).
+Due to this remarkable ability, he was awarded a Lifetime Achievement Award at the Grammys.